United States Regiments & Batteries * Michigan * 3rd Michigan Infantry Regiment

 |

-May 21 | Organized at Grand Rapids, Mich., and mustered into State service |
+May 21 | Organized at Cantonment Anderson at the Kent County agricultural fairgrounds in Grand Rapids, Michigan, and mustered into State service |

-June 10 | Mustered into United States service under Colonel Daniel McConnel, Lieutenant Colonel Ambrose A. Stevens and Major Stephen Champlin |
+Mustered 1.040 men into United States service under Colonel Daniel McConnel, Lieutenant Colonel Ambrose A. Stevens, Major Stephen Champlin and Adjutant Edward S. Earle.

-June 13 | Left State for Washington, D.C., travelling on two trains on the Detroit & Milwaukee Railroad to Detroit, where they transferred to two boats for an overnight trip to Cleveland. |
+June 13 | Left Michigan for Washington, D.C., travelling on two trains on the Detroit & Milwaukee Railroad to Detroit.
+Here they transferred to two boats for an overnight trip to Cleveland. |

-June 14 | Left Cleveland by rail for Washington via Pittsburg, Harisburg and Baltimore |
+June 14 | Left Cleveland by rail for Washington via Pittsburg, Harisburg and Baltimore. |

 June 16 | Arrived in Washington and marched to Chain Bridge, where camp was set up on the bluffs overlooking the Potomac.
 Attached to Richardson’s Brigade, Tyler’s Division, McDowell’s Army of Northeastern Virginia for Duty in the Defenses of Washington, D.C. |

-July 16 | Advance on Manassas, Va. |
+July 16 | Advance on Manassas, Virginia. |

-July 16-21 | Occupation of Fairfax Court House, Va. |
+July 16-21 | Occupation of Fairfax Court House, Virginia. |

 July 17 | Action at Blackburn’s Ford |